alliecarlile/belly-button-challenge/README.md

-# belly-button-challenge\
 Background
 In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Before You Begin
-Create a new repository for this project called belly-button-challenge.
-Do not add this Challenge to an existing repository.

-Clone the new repository to your computer.

-Inside your local git repository, copy the files from in the StarterCode folder contained within the Module 14 Challenge zip file. i.e. index.html, samples.json, and the static folder.

-NOTE
-You will not be required to access the samples.json file locally, but it is provided for reference.

-Push the above changes to GitHub.

-Deploy the new repository to GitHub Pages.

-Files
-Download the following files to help you get started:

-Module 14 Challenge files

 Instructions
 Complete the following steps: